pnsn/mustangular/README.md

 # MUSTANGular V2.0

-## Preface
-MUSTANGular Angular application that displays station metrics from the IRIS MUSTANG service on a leaflet map.
+MUSTANGular is an Angular application that displays station metrics from the IRIS MUSTANG service on a leaflet map.
 (Created by Pacific Northwest Seismic Network - PNSN - 2018)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.

 ## General Information:
 ### Data:

-The metric information is from the IRIS MUSTANG metric service.  ( https://service.iris.edu/mustang/metrics/1 )
+The metric information is from the [IRIS MUSTANG metric service](https://service.iris.edu/mustang/metrics/1).

-The station data is from the IRIS FDNSWS service.  ( https://service.iris.edu/fdsnws/station/1/ )
+The station data is from the [IRIS FDNSWS service](https://service.iris.edu/fdsnws/station/1/).

-The measurements information is from the IRIS MUSTANG measurements service.  ( https://service.iris.edu/mustang/measurements/1 )
+The measurements information is from the [IRIS MUSTANG measurements service](https://service.iris.edu/mustang/measurements/1).

 ### Form:

 The form allows users to request measurements from MUSTANG.
 The form cannot be submitted until a date range and one or more metrics are selected.

-See: https://service.iris.edu/mustang/measurements/1 for more information on input parameters.
+See: [MUSTANG measurements service](https://service.iris.edu/mustang/measurements/1) for more information on input parameters.

 ### Parameters:
 The map view can be altered and shared using URL parameters.
 Accepted URL parameters for changing the map view are: